datastax/cassandra-quarkus/quickstart/README.md

 # Cassandra instance - Running with Docker

-Just run it as follows:
+Just run it as follows (only 9042 port is required for quickstart application):
 `docker run \
    --name local-cassandra-instance \
    -p 7000:7000 \